 The Voice of a Nation: Mapping Documentary Expression in New Deal America

-This collaborative project emerges from Photogrammar, a public facing digital humanities project, designed to bring together the photographs taken during by the Farm Security Administration-Office of War Information (FSA-OWI) with the life histories from the Federal Writers Projects in order to give users the opportunity to explore visual and textual evidence relating to the Great Depression.
+This collaborative project emerges from Photogrammar, a public facing digital humanities project designed to bring together the photographs taken during by the Farm Security Administration-Office of War Information (FSA-OWI) with the life histories from the Federal Writers Projects in order to give users the opportunity to explore visual and textual evidence relating to the Great Depression.

-The Voice of Nation: Mapping Documentary Expression in New Deal American takes a deeper look into the Southern Life Histories Collection through a digital book platform through an interdisciplinary lens that weaves together Composition and Rhetoric, Digital Humanities, and Digital Public History.
+The Voice of Nation: Mapping Documentary Expression in New Deal American takes a deeper look into the Southern Life Histories Collection through an interdisciplinary lens that weaves together Composition and Rhetoric, Digital Humanities, and Digital Public History.
 The Life Histories Project began as monumental effort by the Work Progress Administration’s Federal Writers’ Project to collect the stories from everyday people by putting unemployed writers to work during the Great Depression.
 At its height, the project employed 6,000 writers and wrote nearly 10,000 life histories.
 These life histories mark a unique genre of writing that bring together social documentary, ethnography, and oral history that reveal as much about the writers as the interviewees.
 Through a theory that we call “thick mapping,” we fuse metadata mapping practices with text analysis to interrogate these life histories in ways never done before.
 Utilizing the affordances of the digital monograph, our argument unfolds in a series of map layers each digging more deeply how into how race and gender are represented in the composition and narrative structures of the life histories.
 Together this analysis reveals how notions of Southern identity were negotiated through this unique new genre, created at a time of political, economic, and social turmoil.

 The Invention of Disaster Archives and the Rhetorics of Race, Gender, and Nation